broncowdd/BoZoN/readme.md

 All Bozon code and all the libs used in it are distributed under AGPL: feel free to fork, adapt, distribute, comment etc but please, keep your fork free too ;-)

 ## FAQ
+- _I want to add a user_ : There's a [New user] link in the admin's page top menu, click on it and put a login/pass
+- _I want to remove a user_ : Click on the [Users list] link in the admin's page top menu, check the user(s) you want to remove and click on ok.
 - _I've changed some config variables and nothing appends !_ : that's not an issue; all variables are in the Session, so you need to restart chromium/firefox/opera etc to see the changes
 - _can't see icons / problems uploading / list refresh problem_ : take a look to access rights (folders / files)
 - _I want to change my password / I forgot my password !_ : just use your FTP client and delete «private/auto_restrict*.php» files, then try to login again and create a new login/pass.